meshcloud/unipipe-service-broker/README.md

 ```

 Please note there is a space ` ` between `-----BEGIN RSA PRIVATE KEY-----` and the key as well as between the key and `----END RSA PRIVATE KEY-----`.
 If you omit these spaces the container will not be able to read the private key.
+Please also note that the RSA key is PEM encoded and therefore starts with  `-----BEGIN RSA PRIVATE KEY-----`.
+OpenSSH encoded keys starting with `-----BEGIN OPENSSH PRIVATE KEY-----` must be converted to PEM before being used.

 ## Configuration using dhall